 - letter of admission where the host institution confirms admission to the studies/traineeship and states that it is informed about your medical condition.

 Students can find more information via the link in the tab “For students” (http://www.naerasmusplus.cz/cz/mobilita-osob-vysokoskolske-vzdelavani/informace-pro-studenty-s-tezkym-handicapem-nebo-specifickymi-potrebami/).

-Deadline for submitting applications to the Department of Foreign Relations of R CTU
+Deadline for submitting applications to the International Office of the CTU Rector’s Office

-- please request the information by email at the foreign department of the RCTU.
+- please request the information by email at the International Office of CTU Rector’s Office.